mk-goyal/RFI-Token-contract/README.md

 All fees are editable.
 Some tax tokens set a hardcoded maximum.
 This is set to 100% currently but can be adjusted in the setBuyFee and setSellFee functions in the require() statement.

 Transaction limits are set in the constructor function at lines 149-154.
 These can be eliminated removeLimits().
+They can be adjusted with setMaxTransaction and setMaxWallet functions. **NOTE: ADD AN EXTRA DIGIT FOR ACCURACY.
+EXAMPLE: 30 = 0.3%, 15 = 1.5%.**

 ## Adding team addresses